-The status of your container is what’s important, the location is just an added bonus
+Remember: The status of your container is what’s important, the location is just an added bonus

 Tracking given by the various communication channels informs you not only of current delays, but also of expected and potential delays.
 This form of tracking gives you an eye into the future.
 Communication sharing also assures you of the status of your container, not just the location.
 For example, your container might be located at the port but not gated in, which means it might not be on time for the departure.
-That’s why being in touch with each checkpoint through communication is essential.
+That’s why being in touch with each checkpoint through partner updates is essential.

 Tracking is only as good as your visibility